A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Deep Graph Clustering

-As shown in Figure \ref{overall}, the target of deep graph clustering is to encode nodes with neural networks and divide them into different clusters.
-To be specific, the self-supervised neural network $\mathcal{F}$ first encodes the nodes in the attribute graph $\mathcal{G}_{\text{A}}$ as follows.
+The target of deep graph clustering is to encode nodes in the graph with the neural networks and divide them into different clusters.
+Figure \ref{overall} demonstrates this process.
+In formulaic, the self-supervised neural network $\mathcal{F}$ first encodes the nodes of the attribute graph $\mathcal{G}_{\text{A}}$ as follows.

-Besides, the self-supervised neural network $\mathcal{F}$ is trained with pre-text tasks like reconstruction, contrast, etc. The details of network architecture and network learning paradigm can be found in Section \ref{network_architecture_section} and Section \ref{learning_paradigm_section}, respectively.
+where $\mathbf{X} \in \mathbb{R}^{n\times d'}$ denotes the node attribute matrix, $\mathbf{A}\in \mathbb{R}^{n \times n}$ denotes the adjacency matrix, and $\mathbf{Z}\in \mathbb{R}^{n \times d}$ denotes the learned node embeddings.
+Generally, the self-supervised neural network $\mathcal{F}$ is trained with pre-text tasks like structure reconstruction, attribute reconstruction, contrastive learning, adversarial learning, etc. Details about network architecture and learning paradigm are introduced in Section \ref{network_architecture_section} and Section \ref{learning_paradigm_section}, respectively.
 After encoding, the clustering method $\mathcal{C}$ groups the nodes into several disjoint clusters as follows.

-where $K$ denotes cluster number and $\Phi \in \mathds{R}^{N \times K}$ is the clustering assignment matrix.
-The details of the clustering method $\mathcal{C}$ can be found in Section \ref{clustering_method_section}.
+where $k$ denotes the cluster number and $\hat{\mathbf{y}} \in \mathbb{R}^{n}$ denotes predicted cluster-ID vector.
+We deliberate the details of the clustering method $\mathcal{C}$ in Section \ref{clustering_method_section}.
+After the clustering process, evaluation method $\mathcal{M}$ tests the clustering performance with various metrics as follows.